MODFLOW-USGS/modflow6/doc/mf6io/mf6ivar/readme.md

 ## DFN file overview

-A DFN file is a text file enumerating **input parameters** for a MODFLOW 6 component.
-An input parameter is any value provided by the user to configure a MODFLOW 6 simulation.
-Each DFN file describes a single MODFLOW 6 input file and specifies zero or more input parameters.
-Each input parameter is described by a set of attributes, some of which are required, some optional.
-Input parameters are delimited by empty lines.
+A DFN file is a text file enumerating **input variables** for a MODFLOW 6 component.
+An input variable is any value provided by the user to configure a MODFLOW 6 simulation.
+Each DFN file describes a single MODFLOW 6 input file and specifies zero or more variables.

+Each variable is described by a set of attributes, some of which are required, some optional.

 DFN files must contain only ASCII characters.
 DFN files may include comment lines, which must begin with "#".

-Input parameters are organized into **blocks**.
+Variables are organized into **blocks**.
 A block is a set of related input parameters.
 Each block in a DFN file is conventionally preceded by a comment line according to the format:

 ```
 # --------------------- component subcomponent block ---------------------
 ```

-An input parameter is specified by a set of attributes on adjacent one on each line, one attribute per line, following the general format:
+A variable is specified by a set of attributes on adjacent one on each line, one attribute per line, following the general format:

 ```
 name value
 ```

 Some attribute values are optional.
+Variables are delimited by empty lines.

 DFN files should be named `component-subcomponent.dfn`, where the component and subcomponent are abbreviated acronyms or names.
 For instance, a groundwater flow (GWF) model's initial conditions (IC) package DFN file is named `gwf-ic.dfn`.

 DFN files are parsed to generate both source code and documentation.

+**Note**: The DFN format is undergoing a migration to TOML.
+This involves transforming the flat variable representation into a tree with composite variables as nodes and scalars as leaves.

-## Input parameter attributes
+## Variable attributes

-A MODFLOW 6 input parameter is described by a set of attributes.
+A MODFLOW 6 input variable is described by a set of attributes.
 Some attributes are optional and do not need to be specified (because they have a default value) and others are required.
 The following attributes are supported:

 | Attribute     | Description                                                            | Required | Default | Notes                                                                                                                                                         |
 |---------------|------------------------------------------------------------------------|----------|---------|---------------------------------------------------------------------------------------------------------------------------------------------------------------|